“How can I get my mail?” and more FAQs

 When is mail delivered?

-Delivery by US Postal Service, FedEx, UPS or other services vary.
+Delivery by US Postal Service, FedEx, UPS or other services varies.
 We process mail and package deliveries Monday – Friday.

 We aim to process mail within one business day of delivery.
 Although you may have received an image of your mail item by email or through your digital mail account, the item may not be in your mailbox yet.
 Mail is typically physically placed in your box by the close of business.